 I was surprised to find that making bamboo plywood is an energy and labour intensive process.
 My simple designs started from using the resource economically.
 I tryed to mix in local timber, a splash of colour, and a few curves!
 I put a website together for them at bamboocentre.wordpress.com (cut and paste the address into your web browser) you will find photos of the people and their work there.

 It was a privilege to pass on the joinery skills I’ve learnt in my quest to produce a product I am proud of.
 I throughly recommend volunteering, and I link to the organisation we worked for on the “links & videos” page.

 I would like to thank all Lillipad customers who have invested in the Lillipad’s development.
 The Lillipad range of products will continue to evolve with your support and ideas.
 In May 2014 we introduced the The height adjustable Lillipad which appeals to people on the move.
 Also that year we bought a CNC router for the workshop and employed Redcliffe in the workshop for the summer.
-In January 2015 we re-introduced a product we used to sell — The Lillipad Step.
-The Step helps kids up to the toilet and positions adults in a squat-like posture for those who can’t squat.
+In January 2015 we re-introduced a product we used to sell — The Lillipad footstool.
+The footstool helps kids up to the toilet and positions adults in a squat-like posture for those who can’t squat.

 We appreciate your interest, and look forward to hearing from you.

 © 1991 - 2017 Robert Wait, Lillipad Ltd.